 1. To demonstrate appropriate self-control (such as anger, impulse, withdrawal) with peers, faculty, supervisors, instructors, administrators, clients, and others 2.
 To demonstrate honesty and fairness both personally and professionally 3.
 To demonstrate awareness of his/her own belief systems, values, and limitations such that these do not negatively affect his/her professional work 4.
 To demonstrate timely and respectful communication with faculty, peers, supervisors, and others 5.
 To demonstrate the ability to collaborate with and to receive, integrate, and utilize feedback from peers, faculty, supervisors, instructors, administrators, clients, and others Integrity 1.
 To respect the fundamental rights, dignity, and worth of all people 2.
 To respect the rights of individuals to privacy, confidentiality, and choices regarding self-determination 3.
-To demonstrate awareness of her/his own cultural identity, and respect cultural, individual, and role differences (age, gender, race, ethnicity, national origin, religion, sexual orientation, physical ability, language, and socioeconomic status) in all professional relationships Self-Care and Personal Wellness 1.
-To dress appropriately and practice personal hygiene appropriate to the academic and professional setting 2.
-To engage in healthy behaviors and use appropriate resources for self- care 3.
+To demonstrate awareness of her/his own cultural identity, and respect cultural, individual, and role differences (age, gender, race, ethnicity, national origin, religion, sexual orientation, physical ability, language, and socioeconomic status) in all professional relationships Self-Care and Personal Wellness To dress appropriately and practice personal hygiene appropriate to the academic and professional setting 2.
+To engage in healthy behaviors and use appropriate resources for self-care 3.
 To monitor own well-being and effectiveness and demonstrate responsibility for her/his own personal wellness 4.
 To demonstrate the ability to function effectively in stressful situations 5.
-To demonstrate the ability to resolve conflicts appropriately Comments: II 1
+To demonstrate the ability to resolve conflicts appropriately Comments: • • I have read this evaluation and discussed it with my advisor.
+I agree to attend to the it specified in this remediation plan. ems